6. Import, Export, and Publish

 • CodeBox: Import .cbxml files from the CodeBox app.
 Notes, folders, and tags are preserved; tabs become fragments, and groups are imported as folders.
 Most languages are converted to their SnippetsLab equivalents, but some may import as plain text.
 Note that smart groups are not supported.

 • GitHub Gists: Import public gists from any account.
-If you are signed into a GitHub account in Settings > Integrations, you can also import your own private gists.
+If you are signed in to a GitHub account in Settings > Integrations, you can also import your own private gists.

 Note